ardorlab/MIDAS/README.md

 * fitness.py: Python file for selecting and computing the objective function of the optimization.

 * geneticAlgorithm.py: Python file that stores all classes and functions for performing Genetic Algorithm optimization.

-* methodology.py: Python file where general usefull functions such as solution generation are stored.

 * metrics.py: Python file including tools for tracking solutions and storing the generated optimization data.